Apprenticeship With Death

 Are there additional expenses for this program?

-Can I participate if i don't intend on pursuing this professionally
+Can I participate if i don't intend on pursuing this professionally?

 Absolutely.
 Please join for your knowledge and wisdom experience even if you don’t intend on working as an end of life practitioner.